|Committee Members||Committee Documents|

 The information we have received from the WI DNR clarifies that Starry Stonewort does not kill fish and the lake will not ‘die’ if this plant becomes established.
 However, it can affect the aquatic plant community and alter the aquatic habitat in the waterway.
 We will include Starry Stonewort in our pre- and post-season surveys and if it were to be found it will be included in our Lake Management plans.

-Aquatic Plant Management in 2016
+Archived Aquatic Plant Management Committee News

 The committee will continue to explore new approaches and adjust how we implement the current techniques.
 We are always open to input and feedback, if you have heard of other tactics, please feel free to let us know.